-Figure 14-7 Basic IKE VPN Rule Edit
+Figure 13-5 Edit VPN Rule

-LABEL DESCRIPTION Active Select this check box to activate this VPN tunnel.
+LABEL DESCRIPTION Property Property Active Select this check box to activate this VPN tunnel.
 This option determines whether a VPN rule is applied before a packet leaves the firewall.
 Keep Alive Select this check box to turn on the keep alive feature for this SA.
 Turn on Keep Alive to have the ZyWALL automatically reinitiate the SA after the SA lifetime times out, even if there is no traffic.
 The remote IPSec router must also have keep alive enabled in order for this feature to work.
 NAT Traversal Select this check box to enable NAT traversal.
 NAT traversal allows you to set up a VPN connection when there are NAT routers between the two IPSec routers.
 The remote IPSec router must also have NAT traversal enabled.
 You can use NAT traversal with ESP protocol using Transport or Tunnel mode, but not with AH protocol nor with manual key management.
 In order for an IPSec router behind a NAT router to receive an initiating IPSec packet, set the NAT router to forward UDP port 500 to the IPSec router behind the NAT router.
 Name Type up to 32 characters to identify this VPN policy.
 You may use any character, including spaces, but the ZyWALL drops trailing spaces.
-Key Management (or IPSec Keying Mode) Select IKE or Manual Key from the drop-down list box.
+Key Management Select IKE or Manual Key from the drop-down list box.
 IKE provides more protection so it is generally recommended.
 Manual Key is a useful option for troubleshooting.
 Negotiation Mode Select Main or Aggressive from the drop-down list box.
 Multiple SAs connecting through a secure gateway must have the same negotiation mode.
-Enable Extended Authentication Select this check box to activate extended authentication.

-LABEL DESCRIPTION Server Mode Select Server Mode to have this ZyWALL authenticate extended authentication clients that request this VPN connection.
+Encapsulation Mode Select Tunnel mode or Transport mode from the drop-down list box.
+DNS Server (for IPSec VPN) If there is a private DNS server that services the VPN, type its IP address here.
+The ZyWALL assigns this additional DNS server to the ZyWALL's DHCP clients that have IP addresses in this IPSec rule's range of local addresses.
+A DNS server allows clients on the VPN to find other computers and servers on the VPN by their (private) domain names.
+Extended Authentica ation Enable Extended Authentication Select this check box to activate extended authentication.
+Server Mode Select Server Mode to have this ZyWALL authenticate extended authentication clients that request this VPN connection.
 You must also configure the extended authentication clients' usernames and passwords in the auth server's local user database or a RADIUS server (see the Authentication Server section).
 Click Local User to go to the Local User Database screen where you can view and/or edit the list of users and passwords.
 Click RADIUS to go to the RADIUS screen where you can configure the ZyWALL to check an external RADIUS server.
 During authentication, if the ZyWALL (in server mode) does not find the extended authentication clients' user name in its internal user database and an external RADIUS server has been enabled, it attempts to authenticate the client through the RADIUS server.
 Client Mode Select Client Mode to have your ZyWALL use a username and password when initiating this VPN connection to the extended authentication server ZyWALL.
 Only a VPN extended authentication client can initiate this VPN connection.
-User Name Enter a user name for your ZyWALL to be authenticated by the VPN peer (in server mode).
-The user name can be up to 31 case-sensitive ASCII characters, but spaces are not allowed.
-You must enter a user name and password when you select client mode.
-Password Enter the corresponding password for the above user name.
-The password can be up to 31 case-sensitive ASCII characters, but spaces are not allowed.
-Local: Local IP addresses addresses. must be static and correspond to the remote IPSec router's configured remote IP